 According to the box, this one is actually a trap door, but I cry foul on that assumption.
-There are actually five trap doors around the mansion, and they’re used as ‘warp points’ to move around the board quickly.
+There are in fact five trap doors around the mansion, and they’re used as ‘warp points’ to move around the board quickly.
 So why should this one be deadly?
 Nope, the way the mechanism works, that hapless soul is being thrown into the fireplace.
 I suppose it was just a little bit harder for the illustrator to envisage on a children’s board game.
 This time, the unfortunate victim is Dusty, who looks like a young, hot Lucille Ball.
 As best as I recall, there never was such a thing as a young, hot Lucille Ball.

 And finally, the stairs.
 The switch at the top is theoretically only supposed to be tipped over enough to allow the piece to topple over down the stairs.
 But funnily enough, each and every kid was so excited to kill something that we hit it as hard and fast as possible, causing the piece to launch off the platform, and fly across the room.
 In most playtime sessions, this death wasn’t so much a fall down the stairs as being catapulted into space.
 According to the portrait, it’s the chef’s turn to die, but unfortunately, his piece has gone missing.
 So I’ve had to make due with whatever substitute I could find.

-A few hours later, after countless tragedies, and five bodies at the bottom of the bookcase (why did they keep climbing up there?!), there is only one remaining heir.
+A few hours later, after countless tragedies, and four bodies at the bottom of the bookcase (why did they keep climbing up there?!), there is only one remaining heir.
 It’s my favourite, Beauregard the III, Agatha’s boy toy.
 He’s my favourite, clearly, because he’s hilarious, and the notion that he is able to assassinate ten people and a small cat is simply delightful.

 Then, there’s a knock on the door.
 The Detective has arrived, and could have potentially prevented a lot of deaths had he not been such a slow walker.
 He apologises for his choice of playing hopscotch en route, and comes face to face with Beauregard, who appears to be offering him candies and a bouquet of flowers.